In this article:

 - And most importantly

-- Get everyone to a common understanding of what the project is going to deliver – clarity on why you are doing all the work.
+- Get everyone to a common understanding of what the project is going to deliver: you want clarity on why you are doing all the work.

 It’s not rocket science.
 The point of getting everyone together is so that everyone has a common view of what’s going to happen next and why.
 You are building a common vision for the project and creating clarity about the end result.